-- the customer appears to undertake transactions below a threshold amount to avoid certain reporting / record keeping requirements; - the customer has no discernible reason for using the business' services, or the business' location; - the customer has a history of changing providers and using a number of businesses in different jurisdictions; - the customer's address is associated with multiple accounts that do not appear to be related; - the customer is known to be experiencing extreme financial difficulties; - the nature of activity does not seem in line with the customer's usual pattern of activity; - the customer asks about how to close accounts without explaining their reasons fully; - the customer opens an account / product without any regard to loss, commissions or other costs (such as fees) associated with that account / product; - the customer's transaction pattern suddenly changes in a manner that is inconsistent with their normal activities, or inconsistent with the customer's profile; and - the customer exhibits unusual concern with the business' compliance with Government reporting requirements and/or AML/CFT policies and procedures.
+- The customer requests information about limits of transactions and any relevant thresholds. - The customer appears to undertake transactions below a threshold amount to avoid certain reporting / record keeping requirements. - The customer has no discernible reason for using the business' services, or the business' location. - The customer has a history of changing providers and using a number of businesses in different jurisdictions. - The customer's address is associated with multiple accounts that do not appear to be related. - The customer is known to be experiencing extreme financial difficulties. - The nature of activity does not seem in line with the customer's usual pattern of activity. - The customer asks about how to close accounts without explaining their reasons fully. - The customer opens an account / product without any regard to loss, commissions or other costs (such as fees) associated with that account / product. - The customer's transaction pattern suddenly changes in a manner that is inconsistent with their normal activities, or inconsistent with the customer's profile. - The customer exhibits unusual concern with the business' compliance with Government reporting requirements and/or AML/CFT policies and procedures.